 The board meets quarterly, usually in January, May, September and November, as well as at the AGM.
 In exceptional circumstances additional board meetings may also be arranged.
 We sometimes invite board members to attend certain strategic planning meetings.

-In the past we have preferred board members to attend in person, But moved to zoom during the Covid 19 crisis.
+In the past we have preferred board members to attend in person, but moved to zoom during the Covid 19 crisis.
 We are now moving to hybrid meetings.

-We offer payments of £ 125 to directors for each board meeting they attend, up to £500 per year
+We offer payments of £ 125 to directors for each board meeting they attend, up to £500 per year.

 Board members serve for 2 years at a time and can stand for re-election as soon as their term ends.